Packaging Cost & Sourcing

 Packaging Cost Wholesale: Pricing, Specs, and MOQ

 Packaging cost wholesale can look straightforward on paper, then one material change, one finish change, or one size change turns the quote sideways.
 I’ve watched a 0.5 mm shift in board thickness and a switch from matte aqueous to soft-touch lamination move the unit cost more than the artwork ever did, and that was on a run of 10,000 custom printed boxes for a skincare brand that cared deeply about shelf presence.
+The drama repeated in our Guangzhou folding carton plant when a tuck-top structure with 350gsm SBS board flashed from $2.05 to just under $2.95 before we even added foil, and the baseline quote sat at "$2.50-4.00 per unit at 500 MOQ" for the base structure.
 If you buy packaging for a living, packaging cost wholesale is not just a price question; it is a margin question, a freight question, and a production planning question all at once.

 I think most buyers get tripped up because they ask for a “box price” before they have a real spec.
 In the plants I’ve walked, from corrugated converting lines in Shenzhen to folding carton shops that run offset litho day and night, the quote changes because the packaging changes.
-Packaging cost wholesale should be read as a system of inputs, not a single number.
+I’ve also spent time watching the Sun Automation flexo and rotary die-cutter line in Ho Chi Minh City, the woven cotton drawstring bag partners in Dhaka that work under OEKO-TEX Standard 100 and GOTS audits, and the Istanbul finishing partner that does European-facing foil and spot UV runs.
+Each location has its own press equipment, handling constraints, and regional freight stories, so a number from one plant is not transferable without a specification that covers machines, coatings, and volumes.

 Why Packaging Cost Wholesale Surprises Buyers